-Over the past five years, other Middle Eastern countries began their own moves away from reliance upon oil and gas to focus on tourism.
+Over the past five years, other Middle East countries began their own moves away from reliance upon oil and gas to focus on tourism.
 In October 2019, the Kingdom of Saudi Arabia revealed its 2030 plan aiming for 10 per cent of GDP from tourism within 10 years, up from 3 per cent, building on its enormous annual religious pilgrimage visitors.
 The Kingdom set a target of 100 million international and domestic annual visits by 2030, ensuring new foreign and domestic investment and a million jobs.

 As other oil nations sought to incorporate more tourism to diversify their economies and create jobs, so those without oil also pursued tourists.
 In 2018, resource-scarce Jordan celebrated surpassing US$5 billion in tourist revenue, up 8 per cent on the previous year and it understandably expected to continue that success.